Best Weighted Blankets (2026)

 The Luxome stands out for its interchangeable cover system -- choose between a silky bamboo-derived lyocell cover for cooling or a plush minky cover for warmth.
 The inner blanket uses glass beads and polyester batting in baffle-box construction for even weight distribution.
 Sleep Foundation awarded it best cooling weighted blanket, noting its temperature-regulating bamboo lyocell wicks moisture effectively.
 Available in 8, 15, 18, and 25 lb options.
 The removable cover makes washing straightforward. [src1, src6, src7]

-Sleep Foundation's budget pick and Sleepopolis's best machine-washable blanket, the Layla delivers dual-sided comfort with breathable 300-thread-count cotton on one side and cozy minky fleece on the other.
+Sleep Foundation's best-value pick and Sleepopolis's best machine-washable blanket, the Layla delivers dual-sided comfort with breathable 300-thread-count cotton on one side and cozy minky fleece on the other.
 Glass microbeads in baffle-box quilting provide even pressure distribution.
-Layla raised MSRP to $199 in 2026 but runs aggressive $99 sale pricing on Amazon, the Layla site, and via a 30-day sleep trial with a 5-year warranty — the single best mid-tier deal when you catch the sale.
+Sleep Foundation now lists it at $119, and Layla runs frequent sales that drop it toward $99 on Amazon and the Layla site, backed by a 30-day sleep trial and a 5-year warranty — the best mid-tier balance of build quality and price.
 Available in 15, 20, and 25 lb weights. [src1, src2, src3]

 Best Budget / Widest Weight Range: YnM Weighted Blanket (~$40-$65) — Check price